MooersLab/jupyterlabcctbxsnips/README.md

 - Submit the Python code in a plain text file.
 - Write the filenames and function names in camelCase.
-- Provide a description of what the code does in one to several sentences, an examples of usage, and any citations or links to further information.
+- Describe what the code does in one to several sentences, an example of usage, and any citations or links to further information.

 [Return to Table of Contents](#table-of-contents)